loader2

 Takeaway

 Reading the head and shoulders pattern correctly can be a great trading tool for novices and experienced investors.
 Once you identify the patterns appropriately, you can be more confident executing your trades.
 Also, remember to look for other confirming indicators to support the trend.
-To begin your trading journey, register for an account with ICICI Direct.
+To begin your trading journey, register for an account with ICICI Direct investment app.